csebooks/relational-databases/content.en/sql/aggregate-functions/index.md

 ---
-title: 3.7 Aggregate Functions
+title: Aggregate Functions
-weight: 20
+weight: 7
 ---

-3.7 Aggregate Functions## 3.7 Aggregate Functions
+# Aggregate Functions

 _Aggregate functions_ are functions that take a collection (a set or multiset) of values as input and return a single value.
 SQL offers five built-in aggregate functions: